8 Things You Should Do for Wellness Today

 Kids thrive on structure, and so do adults.
-Build a blueprint for your busy day to make sure your self-care makes the top of your to-do list.
+Drawing upon Ayurveda, yoga’s sister science known as the “science of life," build a blueprint for your busy day to make sure your self-care makes the top of your to-do list.

 I was on a quest to find the optimal schedule as a busy mom.
-Then I realized that when I structured my day around wellness, I felt better and had more energy for all the things.
+That's when I realized that when I structured my day around wellness, I felt better and had more energy for all the things.

-Drawing upon Ayurveda (yoga’s sister science known as the “science of life”) and everything I have learned about wellness over the last decade as a yoga teacher, writer and avid reader of wellness content, here are 8 things to include when rebuilding your day to prioritize your self-care.
+Drawing upon Ayurveda (yoga’s sister science known as the “science of life”) and everything I have learned about wellness as a yoga teacher for more than a decade, and writer and avid reader of wellness content, here are 8 things to include when rebuilding your day to prioritize your self-care.

-Get at least 8 hours of sleep, which means an early bedtime.
+Get at least 7 to 9 hours of quality sleep, which means an early bedtime.
 Aim to be in bed by 10 p.m.
 The sleep you get before midnight is the most restorative.

 Wake up early—by 6 a.m.
-This is the time of day when the earth and your house are still and quiet (unless, of course, your toddler wakes up when the birds start chirping before 5 am).
+This is the time of day when the earth and your house are still and quiet (unless, of course, your toddler wakes up when the birds start chirping before 5 a.m. as was my case for many years).

 Meditate just after waking to start your day grounded and centered.
-Try this one-minute meditation before you even open your bedroom door.
+Try this 1-minute meditation for busy moms before you even open your bedroom door.

 Get moving in the morning for at least 30 minutes.
 This could be a walk outdoors, exercise DVD or video or an at-home yoga practice.
-Just don’t put it off until late in the day.
+Just don’t put it off until later in the day because by then, it's too easy to skip.

 Eat breakfast between 7 and 9 a.m. and make it the second largest meal of the day.
 You need just enough fuel to power you through until lunch.